 VI.
-PRELIMINARY SECURITY ANALYSIS OF IRONWOOD
+SECURITY ANALYSIS OF IRONWOOD

 The Ironwood protocol is an outgrowth of the Algebraic EraserTM key agreement protocol (AEKAP) first published in [1] in 2006.
 The security of the AEKAP was based on the difficulty of inverting E-multiplication and the hard problem of solving the simultaneous conjugacy search problem for subgroups of the braid group.
-The AEKAP had withstood numerous attacks (see [8], [9], [10], [12], [13], [18]) in the last 10 years.
-However, the recent successful attack of Ben-Zvi, Blackburn, Tsaban (BBT) [6], for small parameter sizes, requires an increase in key size (see [2]) to make AEKAP secure against the BBT attack.
+The AEKAP had withstood numerous attacks (see [10], [11], [12], [14], [15], [20]) in the last 10 years.
+However, the recent successful attack of Ben-Zvi, Blackburn, Tsaban (BBT) [7], for small parameter sizes, requires an increase in key size (see [2]) to make AEKAP secure against the BBT attack.

-The Ironwood protocol was designed to be totally immune to the BBT attack [6] without compromising on key size, speed or power consumption.
-A necessary requirement for the security of Ironwood is that the T-values which are distributed to the Home Device cannot be obtained by an adversary.
-The T-values are not on any of the other devices $D_i$ in the network.
-Without knowing the T-values the BBT attack [6] cannot proceed at all.
+The Ironwood protocol was designed to be totally immune to the BBT attack [7] without compromising on key size, speed or power consumption.
+A necessary requirement for the security of Ironwood is that the Tvalues and/or conjugates which are distributed to the HD cannot be obtained by an adversary.
+The T-values and conjugates are not on any of the other devices D_i in the network.
+Without knowing the T-values and conjugates the BBT attack [7] cannot proceed at all.

-It is also clear that the Ironwood protocol satisfies the last requirement of an MKAAP that if an attacker can break into one of the devices $D_i$ and obtain its private key, then only the security of that particular device is breached, all other devices remain secure.
-This is because the only secret information on the device $D_i$ is the private key $C_i$ .
-Knowledge of $C_i$ has no affect on the key agreement and authentication protocol between the HD and other devices $C_i$ with $j \neq i$ .
+It is also clear that the Ironwood protocol satisfies the last requirement of an MKAAP that if an attacker can break into one of the devices D_i and obtain its private key, then only the security of that particular device is breached, all other devices remain secure.
+This is because the only secret information on the device D_i is the private key C_i .
+Knowledge of C_i has no effect on the key agreement and authentication protocol between the HD and other devices C_j with $j \neq i$.